Search

 Most of us understand the need for insurance for our health, home and car.
 But what about insurance if injury or illness would take away your ability to bring home a paycheck?

-Disability insurance, also known as disability income insurance, replaces a portion of your income if you’re unable to work.
+Disability insurance replaces a portion of your income if you’re unable to work.
 And it can give you the time you need to recover or make other arrangements.

 It may be hard to think about being unable to work when you’re in good health.
 But the chances that you’ll miss work due to a long-term or permanent illness or injury are greater than you may realize.
 Just over one in four of today’s 20-year-olds will become disabled before reaching age 67—during their working years.
 It can be anything from cancer to a car accident.
 And it doesn’t need to be catastrophic—it could be injuries from falling down the stairs or slipping on the ice in the winter.

-We’ll review some of the common questions that people ask when determining if disability insurance is right for them:
+We’ll review some of the common questions that people ask about disability insurance.

 What happens if I don't have disability insurance?